mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 Choose a dataset config pattern and prepare the toml file as [prepare learning data](#prepare-learning-data).
 Here we use the fine-tuning method pattern as above and save the config as `dataset_config_finetune.toml`.

-The environment variable `pretrainedModel` could be model name of sdxl from the hugging face, such as [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main), or a local checkpoint path in `.safetensor` format.
+The environment variable `pretrainedModel` could be the model name of sdxl from the hugging face, such as [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main), or a local checkpoint path in `.safetensor` format.

 ```bash
 $pretrainedModel = "path_to/sd_xl_base_1.0.safetensors"